Mikkelsej/faest-python/README.md

 # Backlog

-Implement public values (possibly with scalar_mul)
+Implement public values in the sudoku, such that the verifier knows it is the right sudoku which has been commited to (possibly with scalar_mul)

 Complete readme with instructions as to how this is implemented and works